eduvpn/documentation/API.md

 This document describes the API provided by the VPN portal.
-The API can be used by applications wanting to integrate with the VPN software to make it easy for users to configure their VPN.
+The API can be used by applications wanting to integrate with the VPN software to make it easy for users to start using the VPN.

-The API is pragmatic "REST", keeping things as simple as possible without obsessing about the proper HTTP verb.
-There are no `PUT` and `DELETE` requests, just simple `GET` and `POST` requests that use "form submit".
-The responses are always `application/json` though.
+The API is pragmatic "REST", keeping things as simple as possible without obsessing about the proper HTTP verbs.
+There are no `PUT` and `DELETE` requests.
+Only `GET` and `POST`.

+The requests always return `application/json`.
+The `POST` requests are sent as `application/x-www-form-urlencoded`.

 # Standards

 OAuth 2.0 is used to provide the API.
-The following documents are relevant for implementations and should be followed to the letter except when stated
+The following documents are relevant for implementations and should be followed except when explicitly stated
 differently:

 * [The OAuth 2.0 Authorization Framework](https://tools.ietf.org/html/rfc6749);